ClaireYurev/py-spyglass/README.md

-# 🌟 PySpyglass: Prepare for Concatenation! 🌟
+# 🌟 PySpyglass: Prepare to be Illuminated! 🌟

 ## ✨ Behold!
 The Atomic Directory Decoder Ring ✨